kubatruhlar/AFNetworking-RetryPolicy/README.md

   <img src="https://raw.githubusercontent.com/kubatru/AFNetworking-RetryPolicy/master/Images/logo.png" alt="AFNetworking+RetryPolicy" title="AFNetworking+RetryPolicy">
 </p>

-- If the request timed out, you usually have to call the request again by yourself. **AFNetworking+RetryPolicy** handles that for you.

-- **AFNetworking+RetryPolicy category** adds the ability to set the retry interval, retry count and progressive (uses power rule e.g. interval = 3 -> 3, 9, 27 etc.). `failure` is called no earlier then `retryCount` = 0, only `fatalStatusCodes` finishes the request earlier.

 ### Allows you to:
 - [x] How many times to try.
 - [x] Time interval between attempts in seconds.
-- [x] The next attempt will always take more time then the previous one.
-(Progressive)
+- [x] Next attempt will always take more time then the previous one if set.

+- If the request timed out, you usually have to call the request again by yourself. **AFNetworking+RetryPolicy** handles that for you.

+- **AFNetworking+RetryPolicy category** adds the ability to set the retry interval, retry count and progressive (uses power rule e.g. interval = 3 -> 3, 9, 27 etc.). `failure` is called no earlier then `retryCount` = 0, only `fatalStatusCodes` finishes the request earlier.

 ## Installation
 **Category requires [AFNetworking](https://github.com/AFNetworking/AFNetworking) 3.0 and above**